-iii.
+iv.
 Other taxes

-The Bank is also subject to indirect taxes, such as custom duties, stamp duty, consumption tax, and other taxes.
+The Bank is also subject to indirect taxes, such as Custom Duties, Stamp Duty, Consumption Tax, and other taxes.

-iv.
+v.
 Tax replacement

-(iv.i.)
+(v.i.)
 Capital Gains Tax

-In accordance with Presidential Legislative Decree No. 2/14, of 20 October, the Bank withholds 10% of the interest on term deposits paid to clients at the CGT rate.
+In accordance with Presidential Legislative Decree No. 2/14, of 20 October, the Bank withholds 10% of the interest on term deposits paid to Customers at the CGT rate.

-(iv.ii.)
+(v.ii.)
 Stamp Duty

-According to Presidential Legislative Decree No. 3/14 of 21 October, the Bank is responsible for the settlement and delivery of Stamp Duty due by its clients in all banking operations (e.g. financing, interest charge on financing, financial services fees), and the Bank settles the tax at rates established in the Stamp Duty General Chart.
+According to Presidential Legislative Decree No. 3/14 of 21 October, the Bank is responsible for the settlement and delivery of Stamp Duty due by its Customers in all banking operations (e.g. financing, interest charge on financing, financial services fees), and the Bank settles the tax at rates established in the Stamp Duty General Chart.